 SAN JACINTO DAY – April 2016

-Nina was recently asked to speak at the commemorative ceremony for San Jacinto Day on April 21.
-It was an inspiring ceremony, and we are excited to share Nina’s speech with you here:
+Nina was asked to speak at the commemorative ceremony for San Jacinto Day on April 21, 2016.
+It was an inspiring ceremony, and per tradition, the speech lasted precisely 18 minutes - just like the final battle for Texas Independence.
+We are excited to share Nina’s speech with you here:

 The story of Texas Independence born here at San Jacinto is a story worth telling and retelling.
 It fills all Texans with pride, honor, and hope for the future.
 My fourth grade Texas history teacher shared the legacy of San Jacinto with me, and as a ten year old, her telling and retelling of this great story had a profound and lasting impact on my life.
 I fell in love with the extraordinary story of Texas and her people.
 Suzanne Gilson – my fourth grade teacher – literally brought me here today.

 Who brought you here today?
 Was it your Social Studies teacher?
 Was it a family ancestor who was one of the “Old 300”?
 Was it Sam Houston?
 How did a battle on this remote salt grass marshland impact the world even today some 180 years later?

 What you may not know is how this battle is studied around the world even today.